Deltaverse-cell/Configuration-aware-natural-gradient-vqc/README.md

 Code and results for Configuration-Aware Natural Gradient Optimization for Variational Quantum Circuits
 # Configuration-Aware Natural Gradient Optimization for Variational Quantum Circuits

-Reproducibility Statement

-This work presents a controlled simulation study of configuration-aware optimization in variational quantum circuits.
+This repository provides the implementation and reproducible simulation framework accompanying the study on configuration-aware optimization in variational quantum circuits.

+## Reproducibility Statement

-All results reported in the manuscript are generated using a deterministic simulation pipeline implemented in Python.
+The results reported in the manuscript are generated using a controlled and deterministic simulation pipeline implemented in Python.
+The study investigates optimization under configuration variability, where each admissible circuit realization induces a distinct objective over a shared parameter space.

 The implementation includes:

 - exact statevector simulation,
 - parameter-shift gradient computation,
-- quantum geometric tensor evaluation,
+- evaluation of the quantum geometric tensor,
-- controlled configuration-family construction,
+- explicit construction of configuration families,
-- fixed random seeds for reproducibility.
+- fixed random seeds to ensure reproducibility.

+## Execution

-The main experiment is executed using the script:
+The main experiment is implemented in:

 favo_final_experiment.py

-To reproduce the results, run:
+To reproduce the reported results, execute:

 python favo_final_experiment.py --seeds 0 1 2 3 4 5 6 7 8 9 --variability-levels 0.00 0.01 0.02 0.05

+## Outputs

-The outputs include:
+The execution produces:

-- run-level results,
+- run-level experiment data,
-- aggregated summaries,
+- aggregated performance summaries,
-- paired comparisons,
+- paired method comparisons,
 - variability sweep statistics,
-- figure generation outputs.
+- figures corresponding to the reported results.

-All simulations are deterministic under fixed seeds and configuration parameters.
+All outputs are deterministically generated under fixed seeds and configuration parameters.